singhvedant111/stories_editor_bbtlb/README.md

     },
     colorList: [] /// (List<Color>[]) optional param
     gradientColors: [] /// (List<List<Color>>[]) optional param
-    middleBottomWidget: Container() /// (Widget) optional param, you can add your own logo or text in the bottom tool
     fontFamilyList: [] /// (List<String>) optional param
     isCustomFontList: '' /// (bool) if you use a own font list set value to "true"
     onDoneButtonStyle: Container() /// (Widget) optional param, you can create your own button style